twof/graphql-spec/rfcs/QueryLevelNullability.md

 ### `!`

-We have chosen `!` because `!` is already being used in the GraphQL spec to indicate that a field is non-nullable.
-Incidentally the same precedent exists in Swift (`!`) and Kotlin (`!!`) which both use similar syntax to indicate "throw an exception if this value is `null`".
+We have chosen `!` because `!` is already being used in the GraphQL spec to indicate that a field in the schema is non-nullable.
+Incidentally the same precedent exists in Swift (`!`) and Kotlin (`!!`) which both use similar syntax to indicate "throw an exception if this value is `null`", so the syntax may even feel familiar to non-GraphQL developers.

 ## Use cases

 #### When a field is necessary to the function of the client

 Expressing nullability in the operation, as opposed to the schema, offers the client more flexibility and control over whether or not an error is thrown.

 There are cases where a field is `nullable`, but a feature that fetches the field will not function if it is `null`.
 For example if you are trying to render an information page for a movie, you won't be able to do that if the name field